Zoom for Western FAQ

 I already pay for a Zoom license out of my own personal or departmental budget.
 What happens to my license and account?

-You will not need to pay for a separate license for your @wwu.edu Zoom account during the 2020-2021 academic year.
+You will not need to pay for a separate license for your @wwu.edu Zoom account.
 You can cancel your current payments and sign in to https://wwu-edu.zoom.us

 - If you want to license Zoom for personal use, please use a personal non-Western email address, and use your Western email address (using: email@example.com) to participate in Western-related Zoom meetings.